spacetelescope/crds/documentation/crds_users_guide/source/web_site_use.rst

 ++++++++++++++++++++++

 If everything looks good the last step is to click the *Confirm* button.
-Clicking the Confirm button finalizes the submission process,  submits the files for archive pickup,  and makes them a permanent part of CRDS visible in the database browser and potentially redistributable.
+Confirming finalizes the submission process,  submits the files for archive pickup,  and makes them a permanent part of CRDS visible in the database browser and potentially redistributable.